beancount/docs/docs/trading_with_beancount.md

       Assets:CA:RRSP:XSP            100 ADSK {23.40 CAD}
       Income:CA:RRSP:Gains      -230.00 CAD

 However, this is really uncommon.
 The more common case of this is of an account using the average cost booking method, we don’t currently have a way to deal with this.
-There is an [<u>active proposal</u>](a_proposal_for_an_improvement_on_inventory_booking.md) in place to make this possible.
+(There is a [<u>proposal</u>](a_proposal_for_an_improvement_on_inventory_booking.md) in place to make this possible; it is not completed.)

 The cost basis adjustment is commonly found in Return of Capital events.
 These happen, for example, when funds are returning capital to the shareholders.
 This can be caused by winding down the operation.
 From the taxation point of view, these are non-taxable events and affect the cost basis of the equity in the fund.
 The number of shares might stay the same, but their cost basis needs to be adjusted for potential Gain/Loss calculation at the point of sale in the future.